FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/tutorial.rst

 Reducing the number of pixels processed can be the key to fast feedback during an experiment.
 A userClass for correlation analysis will typically use two 'color' files to label pixels to average together.
 The first, a coarser one, is used to average pixels for the final delay curves.
-The second, a finer one, is used to replace classes of pixels with their average value before forming the delay curves.
+The second, a finer one, is used to replace sets of pixels with their average value before forming the delay curves.
 In addition to the mask file for analyzing data, users should produce a testmask file for testing their compution.
 This file should only compute on a few (10-100) pixels.